 (3) The financial records must be retained for 7 years after the transaction covered by the records are completed.

-[Clause 2 inserted by No. 67 of 2004 s.
+[Clause 2 inserted: No. 67 of 2004 s.
 43.]

 3. Physical format

 (cf. s.
 288 Corporations Act)

 If financial records are kept in electronic form, they must be convertible into hard copy.
 Hard copy must be made available within a reasonable time to a person who is entitled to inspect the records.